Tom Tugendhat: Military career

 On 6 July 2003, Tugendhat was commissioned into the Educational and Training Services Branch of the Adjutant General's Corps, Territorial Army, British Army, as a second lieutenant (on probation).
 His Territorial Army commission was confirmed on 16 July 2003.
-He was transferred to the Intelligence Corps on 29 July 2003.
+He transferred to the Intelligence Corps on 29 July 2003.

 Tugendhat was promoted to lieutenant on 16 July 2005, captain on 1 April 2007, and to major on 1 January 2010.
-By July 2013, when he was awarded the Volunteer Reserves Service Medal for long service in the Territorial Army, he held the rank of lieutenant colonel.
-He has been known to wear a tie associated with the Special Boat Service, prompting speculation that for part of his career he may have worked alongside them.
+By July 2013, when he was awarded the Volunteer Reserves Service Medal for long service in the Territorial Army.

 Tugendhat served during the Iraq War and the War in Afghanistan.
-After the invasion of Iraq in 2003, he served a tour of duty in the country as an Arabic-speaking intelligence officer alongside Royal Marines.
-He served in Afghanistan in a civilian capacity, for the Foreign and Commonwealth Office (FCO), and helped set up the National Security Council of Afghanistan and the government in Helmand Province; for this, he received the Civilian Service Medal.
+After the invasion of Iraq in 2003, he served a tour of duty in the country as an Arabic-speaking intelligence officer.
+He served in Afghanistan as a civilian, for the Foreign and Commonwealth Office (FCO), and helped set up the National Security Council of Afghanistan and the government in Helmand Province; for this, he received the Civilian Service Medal.
 From 2007 to 2009, he was on active service with the Army, including serving in Afghanistan, again alongside the Royal Marines.
-He later served as the military assistant to the Chief of the Defence Staff.
+He later served as a military assistant to the Chief of the Defence Staff.

 On 1 April 2022, he transferred from the Army Reserve to the Royal Naval Reserve, and was granted the rank of lieutenant commander.